Obituary of Larry Carl Brown

 In lieu of flowers please consider a donation to the MDA (21905 64th Ave.
 W. #301B, Mt.
 Lk.
 Terraace, WA 98043) or the Portland Shriners Hospital (3101 SW Sam Jackson Park Rd., Portland, OR 97239).

-To send flowers to the family of Larry Brown, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Larry Brown, please visit Tribute Store